m-z-b/strangler/README.md

-# Throttler
+# Strangler

-Throttler provides a simple throttling mechanism to ensure that there is a minimum delay between calls to a code block.
+Strangler provides a simple throttling mechanism to ensure that there is a minimum delay between calls to a code block.
 This can be used to ensure that calls to a remote API do not exceed a specific rate.

 ## Installation